Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

                                                                 tx bytes             37891584000

 .. note::
-        eth0 in VPP switch is the alias name of NIC interface at PCIe address 0001:01:00.0. eth1 in VPP switch is the alias name of NIC interface at PCIe address 0001:01:00.1.
+        VPP eth0 is the alias name of NIC interface at PCIe address 0001:01:00.0.
+        VPP eth1 is the alias name of NIC interface at PCIe address 0001:01:00.1.

 Stop VPP switch: